-If you type the passwords without noticing the capitalization feature, you can end up typing a wrong password.
+If you type the passwords without noticing the capitalization feature, you can end up typing the wrong password.
 As you already know, passwords are case sensitive.
 A single letter which has the wrong capitalization will prevent you from signing in to your YouTube profile.

 Wrong username and password

 As of today, we use various online profiles for various purposes.
-To sign into these accounts, we use different email addresses/usernames and passwords.
+To sign in to these accounts, we use different email addresses/usernames and passwords.
 So, it is completely normal to get confused with these passwords and usernames.
 Or, you can forget username, password or both.
 If you have forgotten either of those aspects, you can resolve it by clicking on the “Need Help” button.
-This option is located at the bottom of the Sign in box.
+This option is located at the bottom of the Sign inbox.

 A common way to resolve this issue is to log into the official Account Recovery Page of YouTube.
-Through this recovery option, you can reset the password associated to your YouTube account.
-It should be remembered that you should use the Google account page in order to log into YouTube profile.
+Through this recovery option, you can reset the password associated with your YouTube account.
+It should be remembered that you should use the Google account page in order to log into the YouTube profile.
 However, resetting the YouTube password will create an impact on your other services linked to the respective Google account.
-After resetting Google account password, you should sign in for other Google services again using the new password.
-Some of such services include; Gmail, Google Play, Picasa, Blogger, etc.
+After resetting the Google account password, you should sign in for other Google services again using the new password.
+Some such services include; Gmail, Google Play, Picasa, Blogger, etc.